 The 15% Rule: A useful industry guideline — if repairing your current roof would cost more than 15% of a full replacement's price, replacement usually delivers better long-term value.
 On an $18,000 replacement, that's roughly a $2,700 repair threshold.

-A [professional roof inspection](/services/inspection) is the right first step when you're unsure.
+A professional roof inspection is the right first step when you're unsure.
+Our Seattle roof inspection checklist helps you assess what to look for before the inspector arrives.
 It answers the repair-or-replace question with real numbers, not guesswork.

 How to Get an Accurate Seattle Roof Replacement Quote